Evian-Chen/OOP-Porjects-2024-NTUST/week1/readme.md

 Each line represents an INPUT, the program continues to request input, and ends if EOF is read.

 ## problem 5
+Given a radius r, please compute and output the volume of a sphere with radius r.
+PI = 3.14159265358979323846